uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 Now that we have a simple image marker scene working we can think about taking it further.
 In the script, after you instantiate the new prefab you can play a sounds, start an animation or a particle effect.

-In the ship folder you can find a sound file
+You can find a sound file in the ship folder.

 - Add an **audio source** component to the xr origin object
 - Drag the sound file onto it.
 - Turn off **Play on Awake**

 - In your script, at the top of the **OnChanged** function add a line  to find the Audio source component:
 	```AudioSource source = GetComponent<AudioSource>();```